 Option 5: Current study on inter-band CA of FR2+FR2 with offset antenna can be the starting point of the new test methodology.

-Recommended WF
+Agreements:

 To further discuss above potential baseline measurement setups for RF testing.
 Other options are not precluded.